 Postsecondary institutions are required by law to arrange and pay for interpreting services for students who qualify for this service.
 This includes any class that the student is enrolled in and any program sponsored by the College.
-Students who use interpreters inform SAR of their class schedules and the SAR makes arrangements for an interpreter to be present at every class meeting.
-Students who do not use interpreters may use an assisted listening device (see Technology section for more information).
+Students who use interpreters inform SAR of their class schedules and then SAR makes arrangements for an interpreter to be present at every class meeting.
+Students who do not use interpreters may use an assisted listening device (see Assisted Listening Device section in the SAR Faculty and Staff Resource Guide for more information).

 Student Accessibility Resources (SAR) can provide verification of a disability which may address the legitimacy of absences, but not necessarily excuse it.
 SAR cannot officially excuse absences; the ultimate decision regarding absences and the resulting influence those absences have on grade is at the discretion of the instructor after close examination of the essential course requirements.
 Faculty are not required to lower or effect substantial modifications of standards for accommodation purposes.
 Attendance flexibility is not a waiver of attendance policies.
 Please see our "How to" Guide for questions regarding flexible attendance or contact SAR.